iptizer/install-kubeflow/README.md

 gsed -i "s#- *\.\./#- \.\./manifests/#" ./datalab-kubeflow/kustomization.yaml
 # manually:
 # - remove cert-manager (deployed differently)

+# after that I had to manually remove a few CRDs from knative side
 ```

 Some things take up to 1 hour to work.-.. so be patient.